nrfconnect/sdk-nrf/applications/nrf5340_audio/README.rst

 Software codec requirements
 ===========================

-The nRF5340 Audio application must use either the LC3 software (developed specifically for use with LE Audio) or the open-source SBC software codec (developed for use with Classic Bluetooth Audio).
+The nRF5340 Audio application must the LC3 software (developed specifically for use with LE Audio).
-Each codec requires :ref:`adding its own repository before building and running <nrf53_audio_app_configuration_repos>`.
+The codec requires :ref:`adding its own repository before building and running <nrf53_audio_app_configuration_repos>`.

 |lc3_codec_access_note|
 See :ref:`nrf53_audio_app_configuration_select_codec` for more information.